 However, if you're looking for website traffic, or don't have time to experiment with TikTok, you'll want to hold off for now.
 The platform is still highly experimental and only allows certain brands to link their videos to web content.

 On Snapchat, marketers will mainly thrive on the Discover page.
 While partnering with Snapchat to become an official Discover publisher might be inaccessible at the moment, you can still purchase ads on the platform that similarly allow you to tell users a visual Story about your product.
 These ads can even get high placement within Discover feeds.

 One thing to note is that Snapchat Discover-based ads are much shorter than the Stories of Discover publishers.
 This means that if you want to create long-form Story content to highlight a product, service, or brand, you might want to try Instagram Reels or consider TikTok experimentation.

 However, if you're looking to create short, bite-sized content for web traffic, conversions, or high placement on a social app that's popular with Gen Z or millennials, Snapchat's ad program still might be right for you because although the Stories you're allotted are shorter, you can still flex your creative muscles to quickly promote a product.

-Both apps have one primary goal: to keep users entertained on their respective platforms as long as possible.
-And, based on TikTok and Snapchat stats, these applications do successfully keep users engaged.
+Each of these apps have one primary goal: to keep users entertained on their respective platforms as long as possible.
+And, based on stats below, these applications do successfully keep users engaged.